open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Updates the `Span` name.
 Upon this update, any sampling behavior based on `Span` name will depend on the implementation.

-It is highly discouraged to update the name of a `Span` after it's creation.
+It is highly discouraged to update the name of a `Span` after its creation.
 `Span` name is often used to group, filter and identify the logical groups of spans.
 And often, filtering logic will be implemented before the `Span` creation for the performance reasons.
 Thus the name update may interfere with this logic.